ASAE Fellows FAQs

 How are Fellows selected?

-There are several steps in the Fellows selection process, which is governed by a Selection Committee composed of Fellows in good standing.
+There are several steps in the Fellows selection process, which is governed by a Selection Committee composed of Fellows in good standing and several ASAE members.
 Only ASAE members are eligible to be nominated.
-Nominations (comprised of a name and contact information) must be submitted by another ASAE member; self-nominations are not accepted.
-Once nominated, nominees choosing to apply must submit a detailed letter of endorsement and a curriculum vitae, and answer an essay question.
-Endorsement letters should be written by a Fellow, and Fellows should only write one letter of endorsement per selection cycle.
-The Committee reviews all applications and invites selected candidates to submit a final application.
-Final candidates are invited for individual interviews with two selection committee members and are asked to answer several additional essay questions.
+Nominations (comprised of a name and contact information) may be submitted by another ASAE member or nominees may self-nominate.
+Once nominated, nominees choosing to apply must fill out a Fellows application, which includes submission of a curriculum vitae and answering several essay questions.
+The Committee reviews all applications and invites selected candidates to a final selection round.
+Final candidates are invited for individual interviews with two to three selection committee members.
 Each class of Fellows is unique and there is no minimum or maximum class size.
 You can find more information about Fellows selection and eligibility in the section below: ASAE Fellows Application and Selection FAQs.

 What do the Fellows do?